coulterpeterson/kindle-notes-to-md/README.md

 # Kindle Notes to MD

+Modified from the [original repo](https://github.com/krystofl/kindle-notes-to-md) to make the output propery pasteable into Notion.

 Convert an HTML file of book notes exported from an Amazon Kindle to a Markdown document.

 The output format is particularly suitable for copy-pasting into